mlc-ai/mlc-llm/docs/model-zoo.rst

 For models within these model architectures, you can check the :doc:`/tutorials/compile-models` on how to compile models.
 Please create a new issue if you want to request a new model architecture.
 Our tutorial :doc:`/tutorials/bring-your-own-models` introduces how to bring a new  model architecture to MLC-LLM.

+.. _contribute-to-mlc-llm-model-zoo:

 Contribute to MLC-LLM Model Zoo
 -------------------------------

 Ready to contribute your compiled models/new model architectures?
 Awesome!
-Please check our :doc:`/contribute/community` on how to contribute to MLC-LLM.
+Please check :ref:`contribute-new-models` on how to contribute new models to MLC-LLM.